CUBRID/cubrid-manual/en/sql/transaction.rst

 *   The result set is closed by driver (ex. rs.close(), etc)
 *   The statement is closed by driver (ex. stmt.close(), etc)
 *   Driver is disconnected
+*   Transaction is rolled back because of query execution failure in auto-commit ON mode or user's explicit call of rollback() in auto-commit OFF mode.

 **Relationship with CAS**